i Shrink: Be your own best therapist

 ‘i Shrink’ is designed to help you be your own best therapist, and be a more effective therapist in a co-therapy relationship with friends and relatives.

 Nigel has been visiting Professor at two universities: International University of Monaco, and London Metropolitan University.
-He founded and runs PsyPerform.com a consultancy making advances at the cutting-edge of the field of leadership psychology.
+He founded and runs PsyPerform.com a consultancy making advances at the cutting-edge of the field of leadership coaching.
 Details of his psychotherapeutic work can be found at www.drnigelmaclennan.uk where you can also find useful resources on the most common problems addressed in psychotherapy.

 Here are two questions for you?

 - Should ‘i Shrink’ be made available on Kindle and other similar formats, or, should it be made it available only to clients?
 Currently, it is available only to clients.
 If there is enough support, it will be published for anyone who wishes it in e-book format.

 - If ‘i Shrink’ is published as an e-book, what would be the appropriate price?